Liigiia/Liigiia/README.md

 # 💫 Hi, my name is Ligia:
-I'm a 2nd year CS student at The University of Southern-Eastern Norway (USN).
+I'm a 2nd year Computer Science student at The University of Southern-Eastern Norway (USN).
 I'm relatively new to gitHub and mostly use it to code and share small projects I am working on alongside my studies.
 The goal is to learn more along the way and gradually get better at problem solving and good coding practices.

 I hope to be able to post more code and more projects here in the future.